Norse settlements in Greenland: The northern hunting grounds (Norðrsetur)

 The northern hunting area played an important role in the food supply and in the procurement of export goods.
 It was probably located at a latitude of 70° in the area of today's Disko Bay.
 There are no known permanent Viking settlements north of the Arctic Circle, but written sources provide evidence of annual hunting expeditions in the summer months.
 These ventures served to provide the essential supply of meat as a nutritional supplement, but also to procure walrus ivory, narwhal teeth, seal and polar bear fur, eider down, muskox horns and caribou antlers.
 Norðrsetur could be reached by rowed boats in 30 days from the western settlement and in 50 days from the eastern settlement.

-In this area there may also have been encounters with Inuit of the Thule culture.
-As early as 2500 BC.
-Settlements and hunting grounds of Inuit cultures have been documented at Disko Bay (Qeqertarsuup tunua).
+In this area there may also have been encounters with proto-Inuit of the Thule culture.
+Settlements and hunting grounds of Inuit cultures dating to as early as 2500 B.C. have been documented at Disko Bay (Qeqertarsuup tunua).
+However, the scholar Fredrik Ljungqvist cautions:

+It is likely that the Norse–Inuit contacts in the Norðrsetur region provided the Norse with trading opportunities….
+There is, however, no evidence of contact between the Norse and the Inuit having been so well developed that it could have constituted an acceptable alternative to [the Norse's] own hunting.

 There is also clear evidence of occasional expeditions even further north.
 In 1824 three cairns were discovered on Kingittorsuaq Island at a latitude of 73°.
 A 12 cm long runestone, known as the Kingittorsuaq Runestone, from the early 14th century was inserted into one of them, which names the date 25 April (the year is not specified) and the three members of such a hunting expedition.